marmelab/react-admin/docs/Architecture.md

 ```
 {% endraw %}

-The fact that this hook name ends with `Controller` is not a coincidence.
-It means that react-admin follows [the Model-View-Controller pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) for complex components.
+The fact that hook names often end with `Controller` is intentional and reflects the use of [the Model-View-Controller (MCV) pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) for complex components in react-admin.

-- The Controller logic is provided by React hooks (e.g. `useListController`).
+- The Controller logic is handled by React hooks (e.g. `useListController`).
-- The view logic by React components (e.g. `<List>`).
+- The view logic is managed by React components (e.g. `<List>`).
-- The model logic is up to the developer, and react-admin only forces the interface that the model must expose via its Providers.
+- The model logic is left to the developer, and react-admin simply defines the interface that the model must expose through its Providers.

-React-admin exposes [dozens of hooks](./Reference.md#hooks) to help you build your own components.
-You can even build an entire react-admin application without ever using the material-ui components, and use another UI kit instead.
+React-admin exposes [dozens of hooks](./Reference.md#hooks) to assist you in building your own components.
+You can even construct an entire react-admin application without relying on the Material UI components and use a different UI kit if desired.
+This flexibility allows you to tailor the application to your specific needs and preferences.

 ## Context: Pull, Don't Push

-Communicating between components is a common problem in React applications.
-This is especially true in large applications, where you have to pass props down several levels.
-React-admin solves this problem by using a pull model: components expose props to their descendants via a context, and descendants can use them via a custom hook.
+Communication between components can be challenging, especially in large React applications, where passing props down several levels can become cumbersome.
+React-admin addresses this issue using a pull model, where components expose props to their descendants via a context, and descendants can consume these props using custom hooks.

-Whenever a react-admin component fetches data or defines a callback, the component creates a context and puts the data and callback in it.
+Whenever a react-admin component fetches data or defines a callback, it creates a context and places the data and callback in it.

 For instance, the `<Admin>` component creates an `I18NProviderContext`, which exposes the `translate` function.
-All components in the application can use the `useTranslate` hook, which reads the `I18NProviderContext`, to translate their labels and messages.
+All components in the application can utilize the `useTranslate` hook, which reads the `I18NProviderContext`, for translating labels and messages.

 ```jsx
 import { useTranslate } from 'react-admin';